ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

      - Task Description
    * - :bolditalic:`task_get_obs_ccpa`
      - ``verify_pre.yaml``
-     - If user has staged :term:`CCPA` data for verification, checks to ensure that data exists in the specified location (CCPA_OBS_DIR).
-If data does not exist, attempts to retrieve that data from NOAA HPSS.
+     - If user has staged :term:`CCPA` data for verification, checks to ensure that data exists in the specified location (``CCPA_OBS_DIR``).
+If data does not exist, attempts to retrieve that data from NOAA :term:`HPSS`.
    * - :bolditalic:`task_get_obs_ndas`
      - ``verify_pre.yaml``
-     - If user has staged :term:`NDAS` data for verification, checks to ensure that data exists in the specified location (NDAS_OBS_DIR).
+     - If user has staged :term:`NDAS` data for verification, checks to ensure that data exists in the specified location (``NDAS_OBS_DIR``).
 If data does not exist, attempts to retrieve that data from NOAA HPSS.
    * - :bolditalic:`task_get_obs_mrms`
      - ``verify_pre.yaml``
-     - If user has staged :term:`MRMS` data for verification, checks to ensure that data exists in the specified location (MRMS_OBS_DIR).
+     - If user has staged :term:`MRMS` data for verification, checks to ensure that data exists in the specified location (``MRMS_OBS_DIR``).
 If data does not exist, attempts to retrieve that data from NOAA HPSS.
    * - :bolditalic:`task_run_MET_Pb2nc_obs`
      - ``verify_pre.yaml``
      - Convert files from prepbufr to NetCDF format.